 The Audi e-tron Vision Gran Turismo has permanent all-wheel drive as well, the fully electric e- tron quattro all-wheel drive with variable power distribution.
 Three electric motors, each with output of 200 kW, propel the concept car.
 Two electric motors drive the rear axle and the third one the front axle, using individual components from the future Audi e-tron.
 System output is 600 kW (815 hp).
 With a curb weight of 1,450 kilograms the electric race car has a power to weight ratio of 1.78 kilograms per horsepower with ideal 50:50 percent weight distribution between the front and the rear axle.
 The Audi e-tron Vision Gran Turismo accelerates from 0 to 100 km/h in less than 2.5 seconds.

-The futuristic race taxi will be deployed at all European Formula E races and numerous other events in 2018.
-At the wheel will be former DTM driver Rahel Frey from Switzerland or Le Mans winner Dindo Capello from Italy.
+The futuristic race taxi was deployed at all of the European Formula E races and numerous other events in 2018.
+At the wheel were former DTM driver Rahel Frey from Switzerland and Le Mans winner Dindo Capello from Italy.